There are thousands of B2B sales books out there. It seems everyone’s writing sales books, and not all sales books will help you.

 As individuals, we often perform poorly when we are thrust into an uncomfortable conversation.
 When emotions run high our dialogue gets heated and we perform poorly.

 This book made me aware of how often another person reacts in anger or escalates into yelling when they feel threatened or unsafe.
 That is important to bring the conversation to a “safe” place for both parties.
 This can be done by acknowledging their viewpoint.
-Restating their concerns and coming from contribution with our concerns. “
+Restating their concerns and coming contribution with our concerns. “

 Recommended by: Chris Siamof, Broker Associate at Keller Williams